Penalties and Sentences (Sexual Offences) and Other Legislation Amendment Bill 2025

 This bill represents a clear step forward in restoring faith in our justice system, a key focus at the core of the Crisafulli government's commitment to our Queensland community.2025-09-17View Hansard

-I am generally supportive of the amendments made by this bill, but this is once again a circumstance where the proposed changes are no substitute for increased investment in addressing the impacts of sexual violence through therapeutic interventions and structural change.2025-09-17View Hansard
+I am generally supportive of the amendments made by this bill, but this is once again a circumstance where the proposed changes are no substitute for increased investment in addressing the impacts of sexual violence through therapeutic interventions and structural change and in genuine prevention through mass education and cultural change.2025-09-17View Hansard

 4.14 pmDr ROWANSupports